Crawl Space (Breaking Bad): Plot

 Walt realizes that Jesse has also been cooking in the lab.
 Walt pleads for them to stick together to thwart Gus, but Jesse, still bitter after their fight, (Note: As depicted in "Bug".) turns his back on Walt.
 Walt is then abducted and taken out to the desert where Gus fires him and demands he never return to the laundry or speak with Jesse again, and says that his crew will murder Hank due to the risk of Hank's investigations.
 When Walt protests, Gus threatens to murder Walt's entire family should Walt continue to interfere.

 Panicked, Walt barges into Saul's office and takes Saul up on an earlier offer to disappear.
 (Note: As depicted in "Bullet Points".)
 Saul tells him since he is a high-risk client he would require the "deluxe service" which in his case will cost a half million dollars since he would need to "disappear" his entire family.
 Saul hands Walt a business card he has locked in a safe with info for a vacuum cleaner repair business and a phone number to contact the "disappearer" and instructs him what to do.
 Walt also asks Saul to place an anonymous tip to the DEA warning of a threat to Hank and his family, to which Saul reluctantly agrees.
 Walter rushes to his house to get the money stored in the crawl space but finds that it is insufficient.
 Skyler walks in on Walt, and, when Walt asks about the missing money, admits that she gave the money to Ted.
 Realizing that he and his family are doomed, Walt screams in anguish before breaking down laughing manically when the phone starts ringing in the background.
 Frightened, Skyler backs away and answers the call from a terrified Marie Schrader, who tells her that the DEA has received an anonymous tip that Hank is a target again by a drug cartel with his life in danger, and the DEA is sending agents to their home to guard him.
-The episode ends with the camera panning upward from the opening to the crawl space as Walt continues laughing manically before passing out.
+Walt continues laughing before passing out.